Ilhamarr/TroubleshootAndroid/README.md

 #### SPRINT 2 :
-In this Sprint 2 after we designing the mockup and update the database, we continue to implementing many layout to android studio and make REST API to connecting the application with a database.<br>
-The task on second week:

 | Story         | TASK              | CONTRIBUTOR | STATUS   |
 |------------------------------|-------------------|-------------|----------|
 |Mengkoneksikan Database dengan sistem mobile application | Membuat Rest API PHP      | Bagus       | Complete |